Health and Disability

 NACCHO’s Health and Disability Program is supported by the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention.
 The program provides local health departments with the tools and resources needed to successfully include people with disabilities in all local health department activities.

 In addition, fellows participate in workgroup meetings with NACCHO’s national partners, as well as receive a stipend and travel support to at least one conference.
 Fellows may work remotely from their graduate schools or at NACCHO’s headquarters in Washington, DC.
 Fellows are expected to work a total of 15-20 hours a week.
-Applications for the 2016-2017 fellowship cohort are now closed and being reviewed.
+NACCHO is currently accepting applications for our 2017-2018 fellow cohort.
+To learn more and apply, use the links below to view the NACCHO Health & Disability Fellowship flyer and to access the application.

 NACCHO provides technical assistance on the topics of emergency preparedness planning and health promotion programming for people with disabilities.
 Applications for technical assistance will begin in early Fall 2017.